JoshCap20/fantasy-football-points-ml/README.md

 ## Data

 Data is dynamically scraped for input years from the nfl_data_py package.
 The data is then cleaned, aggregated, and transformed to be used in the models.

+Feature engineer includes creating rolling averages for each stats for each player over differing timeframes (last game, 4 games, season).

+Null data can be dropped, filled with mean or median easily in model_training.
+Default is to drop it.